Frequently Asked Questions

 All staff have a deep appreciation and understanding of Korean cultural identity and heritage.

 Many of the counselor staff have prior camp experience.
 Each is committed to contributing to a safe, valuable, and enjoyable time at Camp Naru.
-All staff prospects complete a written application and are interviewed by the Director.
+All staff prospects complete a written application and are interviewed by the Director and a member of the leadership team.
 The Camp Director, along with the leadership team, is present at camp.

 Staff are observed, consulted and coached throughout each day.
 Parents/guardians are encouraged to complete the post-camp evaluation with their participant, which has a section for feedback on their experience with the staff.

 Counselor to camper ratios is established by the State of New York Department of Parks and Recreation at a ratio of 10:1.
+However, Camp Naru aims to bring that ratio down to 4:1.
 All staff are required to keep campers within sight or sound at all times.
 Counselors regularly check on each camper’s health and happiness and respond as needed.

 We recognize that life happens and that things sometimes force change.
 For those families that need to cancel their registration, please do so immediately by contacting the Camp Director.

 Prior to June 1, any family that chooses to withdraw their camper – regardless of circumstance – the family will be provided a 100% refund.